 - World class research and rare books library

 *The new facility will represent a 400% increase in square footage and nearly 9 times the current conference capacity.

-- Site secured and project Environmental Assessment in final coordination
+- Site secured, wetlands permit and project Environmental Assessment approved, and grading permits in final coordination

 - $4.0 million planning and design matching grant funding obtained from State of Maryland

-- Design Development (50% design) and associated cost estimate and subsequent Value Engineering complete; creation of Construction Documents (95% initiated).
+- Design Development (50% design) and associated cost estimate and subsequent Value Engineering complete; Construction Documents (95%) completed in November 2017.

-- Congressional authorization for gifting of the completed Facility to NSA with lease back to NCMF (enacted and signed by the President).
+- Congressional authorization for gifting of the completed Facility to NSA with lease back of conference portion to NCMF (enacted and signed by the President)